-The work of this program is important because when a person in need of cancer screening should not have to worry about how to pay for care.
+The work of this program is important because when a person is in need of cancer screening, they should not have to worry about how to pay for care.
 Having health insurance coverage may not be feasible for some, or even with coverage, the out-of-pocket costs may still be unaffordable.
 It takes time and energy to manage these details and that is where BCCHP staff can help.

 Income Guideline Examples

 *Through a grant from Every Women Can, women may receive breast cancer services if they are over 40 and over the listed income level, OR under 40.

 The program is part of the Washington Breast, Cervical & Colon Health Program, administered by the Washington State Department of Health and funded through U.S. Centers for Disease Control and Prevention, as well as state and local grant funding.
 As one of six prime contractors for the state, SRHD’s BCCHP offers services in nine counties and partners with several community organizations and medical providers to help ensure services for clients.

 To learn more about Every Woman Can at the Heart of the fight, please visit their website at https://www.everywomancan.org/....